 Directions: Please answer each and every prompt, as appropriate, where indicated in red below.
 Use the rubrics following the prompts to guide your answers and responses.
 As you will see from those rubrics, it is best to provide clear, comprehensive, cohesive, reasonable, and at times, innovative responses.
 Too often, an applicant leaves something out (comprehensive) or does not explain how pieces in their proposal fit together (the educational program aligns with the budget—cohesive).
 The reviewers are also interested in reasonable answers; often applicants are excited to try many new things and this can be taken too far.
 Finally, remember to showcase the innovation in your charter school proposal whenever possible.
 Charter Schools are in existence for this reason.

-Please note: The prompts will include the weight of the question being asked.
-For instance, you may see “x2” or “x3” and this will indicate how much each question is actually worth.
+Please note: The PEC has determined which questions are of greater importance than others.
+Therefore, certain scores are increased if your answers receive an “Exceeds “ or “Meets” score as indicated in the scoring of the rubrics as set forth below.

-Academic Framework
+Academics

 A. School size.
 State the projected enrollment, grade levels to be served and student/teacher ratio.